 Because of this, the foster-to-adopt process is longer, more complicated, and more unpredictable.
 You’ll need a competent and diligent attorney to help you strategize for your next steps and the long term.

-With nearly 20 years of experience in Gwinnett County, Attorney Sharon Jackson has earned the trust of many Georgians for Family Law matters.
+With 20 years of experience in Gwinnett County, Attorney Sharon Jackson has earned the trust of many Georgians for Family Law matters.
 Ms. Jackson’s adoption assistance has been effective for parents wanting to expand their families.
 Her competent services include:

 Schedule your consultation with Attorney Sharon Jackson.
 Call us today at (678) 909-4100 or use our online contact form.